The Coolest Hotspot on Earth

 (improving signal strength and coverage).

-The QINIQ network is managed by SSI Micro, a long-time Northern communications provider.
+The QINIQ network is managed by SSi Canada, a long-time Northern communications provider.
 SSi maintains the satellite infrastructure, the wireless last mile, all back-end hardware and the billing and management systems.
 QINIQ services are offered via this website and in each of the 25 Nunavut communities by a Community Service Provider (CSP), a local resident who has been selected to deliver customer services.
 Read more on the CSP model and its’ benefits.

 The wireless technology is portable and non-invasive, easy to install and use, with no external cabling or antennas required.